FAForever/faf-linux/README.md

   - Your graphics driver lacks support for features required by the installed dxvk version.
 Please update your graphics drivers if possible.
   - If updating graphics drivers is not an option, manually downgrade dxvk (`./update-component.sh dxvk 1.10.3`) then add the line `dxvk_pin_version="1"` at the bottom of `common-env` to prevent the updater script from reverting to a newer version of dxvk.
 - `setup.sh` hangs on the `wineboot` step
-  - Please check to see if GStreamer is installed (see step 1 of setup instructions).
+  - Please check to see if you have all required libraries installed.
+Missing `libXrandr` will cause `wineboot` to hang on Proton, see <https://github.com/ValveSoftware/wine/issues/147>.

 ## Why should you use this